Cors Erddreiniog National Nature Reserve, Anglesey

 Public transport

-The nearest mainline railway station is Bangor or Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch (which is a request stop).
+The nearest mainline railway station is in Bangor or Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch (which is a request stop).

 For details of public transport go to the Traveline Cymru website.